ginabethrussell/ginabethrussell/README.md

 - 👯 I’m looking to collaborate on building a supportive tech community for women
 - 💬 Ask me about Big Robots 🤖 Pop Footballs 🏈
 - 📫 How to reach me: ginabeth.russell@gmail.com
 - ⚡ Fun fact: I'm a huge sports fan.
-My favorite teams include the 🏈 Ohio State Buckeyes, the ⚾️ New York Yankees, the 🏈 Green Bay Packers and the 🏀 Golden State Warriors
+My favorite teams include the 🏈 Ohio State Buckeyes, the ⚾️ New York Yankees, the 🏈 Buffalo Bills and the 🏀 Golden State Warriors

 ### Find me around the web 🌎: